Dominions of Sweden: Ingria

-Russia ceded Ingria and southern Karelia to Sweden in the Treaty of Stolbova in 1617, following the Ingrian War.
+Russia ceded Ingria and southern Karelia to Sweden in the Treaty of Stolbovo in 1617, following the Ingrian War.
 A century later Russia reconquered the area, providing an opportunity for Peter the Great to lay the foundations of his new capital, Saint Petersburg, in 1703.
 The area was then formally ceded in 1721 by the Treaty of Nystad.

 Riga

 The Hanseatic city of Riga fell under Swedish control in the late 1620s.
 For the nearly hundred years that followed, Riga was the second largest city in the Swedish Empire, after Stockholm.

 Livonia

 Livonia was conquered from the Polish–Lithuanian Commonwealth by 1629 in the Polish-Swedish War.
 By the Treaty of Oliva between the Commonwealth and Sweden in 1660 following the Northern Wars the Polish-Lithuanian king renounced all claims to the Swedish throne and Livonia was formally ceded to Sweden.
 Swedish Livonia represents the southern part of present-day Estonia and the northern part of present-day Latvia (Vidzeme region).